 Author:Hutchinson, Horace Gordan

-The primary part of the book focuses on agronomy.
-Upkeep on courses laid out on light inland soil, heathland, pine forest, chalk downs and heavy soil is all discussed and no doubt now antiquated.
+The primary part of Golf Greens and Green-Keeping focuses on agronomy.
+Upkeep on courses laid out on light inland soil, heathland, pine forest, chalk downs and heavy soil are all discussed but are now, no doubt, antiquated.

 A highlight for the golf course architecture student is chapter thirteen.
 C.K.
 Hutchison writes on the topic of the formation and placing of hazards.
 H.H.
 Hilton then follows with remarks on the laying out of courses.
 H.G Hutchinson concludes with a few leading principles in laying out links.

-There are no doubt books you would buy before this one, but it contains insight into Hutchison's design theory.
+There are no doubt books you would buy before this one, but it does contain insight into Hutchison's design theory.

 Read if . . .